-Dr. Raskin has over twenty years of experience in diagnosing and treating a variety of hand conditions.
+Dr. Raskin is a hand specialist servicing the New York City area with over twenty years of experience in diagnosing and treating a variety of hand conditions.
 His surgical expertise has transformed the lives of patients who have found their lives compromised by painful conditions, like carpal tunnel syndrome, Dupuytrens disease, hand arthritis and more.
 Below are some of the most common hand conditions that Dr. Raskin treats.

 Carpal tunnel syndrome is an extremely common condition that causes pain, tingling and numbness in the hand and arm.
 It is caused when the median nerve one of the major nerves in the hand becomes compressed.
 Without treatment, the function of the hand and arm can be severely compromised.